vondoRishi/4-RNA-seq/README.md

 The purpose of this project to develop a easily customizable commandline based schema.
 Additionally it has basic linux scripts for file manipulation which is key to execute command line pipeline.

+## Major update

+* pipeline.sh : single command to finish the whole pipeline.
+* errors handling : halt and send right job status by email after error in any of the tasks from sbatch_commandlist.
+* version.txt : tracks the versions of the used software for fututre reference.

 ## Installation
 4-RNA-seq is required to download every new project.
 __Download__